nicklockwood/ShapeScript/Help/builders.md

 ![Pawn](images/pawn.png)

-As with other curved shapes such as the `sphere` and `cone`, the smoothness of the lathed surface can be controlled using the `detail` command.
+As with other curved shapes such as the `sphere` and `cone`, the smoothness of the lathed surface can be controlled using the `detail` and `smoothing` commands.

 The path describing the profile of the lathed shape was in this case open-ended.
 Since the ends meet at the Y axis anyway, the resultant shape will still be closed.
 Open paths that do not touch the axis will produce a hollow shape with visible holes.